THE ICC JUDGEMENT, HISTORY-

 Speakers: Adv.
 Yifa Segal, Brig.
 Gen. (res.)
 Yossi Kuperwasser, Professor Eugene Kontorovich, Lt.
 Col. (res) Maurice Hirsch, Adv.
 Anne Herzberg, Adv.
 Jonathan Turner, and Adv.
 Joshua Kern.

-JOIN US FOR A SPECIAL WEBINAR
+WATCH A SPECIAL WEBINAR

 On March 16, 2020, over a dozen pro-Israel organizations submitted amicus curiae briefs to the International Criminal Court (“ICC”) “on the situation of Palestine”.
 In addition, seven states (Czech Republic, Hungary, Austria, Germany, Australia, Brazil, and Uganda) submitted briefs contesting the Court’s jurisdiction.
 The ICC invited organizations to submit observations on the question of the ICC’s jurisdiction over “Palestine”, being the areas known as Judea and Samaria, east Jerusalem, and the Gaza Strip.